Heading

 sepn → separation

-For me, they don’t have to save any additional characters if they stay relatively consistent with the main abbreviation and are easy to remember.
+As far as I am concerned, they don’t have to save any additional characters if they stay mostly consistent with the main abbreviation and are easy to remember.

 Resolving verb and noun pattern conflicts